kgero/poetry-engine/readme.md

 `https://www.poetryfoundation.org/poems-and-poets/poems/detail/48761`

 Not all poem pages have poems.
 Some poem pages have poems as images, not text, which is currently not supported.
-So when you scrape poems you need to specify the first and last number of the poem pages you want to attempt to collect poems from.
-All pages for which poems are added to the database are printed out in the console.

-`python create_db.py --add-poems -s 48000 -e 48050`
+By default this will overwrite all entries in the database!
+Future functionality might do better with this, because sometimes poems are taken down!

+`python update_poems.py`

 ### Extract Features